pudly/schmopera-hugo/content/articles/beardism-the-lumbersexual-and-the-young-performer.md

 ---
-title: Beardism, the Lumbersexual, and the Young Performer
+title: "Beardism, the Lumbersexual, and the Young Performer"
 ---

 <p class="p1 intro">